| Safe Haskell | None |

 importCJS :: Session -> FilePath -> IO JSVal Source #

-Import a CommonJS module file and return its module.exports object.
-The module file path can be absolute, or relative to the current Haskell process.
-The imported module will be retained in the require() loader cache.
+module file path can be absolute, or relative to the current Haskell process.

 importMJS :: Session -> FilePath -> IO JSVal Source #